How the cost of architectural visualization is formed

 3D modeling is a crucial component of architectural visualization, accounting for approximately 40-50% of the overall cost.
 This process involves creating a digital representation of the project, and its cost is heavily influenced by the complexity of the design and the amount of detail required.
 The use of advanced techniques, such as parametric modeling for complex facades or procedural generation for large-scale projects, can further increase these costs.

-Rendering Costs
+Rendering costs

 Rendering, which transforms 3D models into high-quality visual outputs, typically accounts for 30-40% of the overall cost.
 The price of rendering depends on factors such as the resolution, the number of camera angles, and the complexity of the scene.
 Factors like realistic lighting, reflections, shadows, and environmental details (e.g., weather effects or moving objects) can significantly increase rendering time, adding to the overall cost.
 High-end rendering services may involve specialized software and powerful render farms, which increases the cost of the project.